holaplex/reward-center-program/README.md

 The authority of an auction house with a reward center adjusts its configuration (e.g. collection oracle, reward rules).

+### Withdraw Reward Center Funds

+The authority of a reward center can withdraw the tokens stored in reward center treasury.

 ### Create Listing

 User puts an NFT up for sale through the reward center program.
 This results in a CPI call to the *sale* instruction of auction house.
 A listing record is generated to track sale order.